Anyone may use FRDR to search for and download datasets.

 You will be logged out of FRDR after 60 minutes of inactivity.
 This means that as long as you navigate to the next screen in under 60 minutes, you will remain signed in.
 If you need to take longer than that, please save your progress and come back to it after you have your text ready to copy and paste.

 Geodisy provides map search functionality to supplement the FRDR discovery service.
-The map search is currently in beta and indexes a subset of the datasets available through FRDR’s main search.
+The map search indexes a subset of the datasets available through FRDR’s main search.
 Geodisy includes datasets with valid bounding box metadata from all repositories harvested by FRDR.
-Dataverse repository datasets harvested by FRDR that have location metadata and/or geospatial files are also included if the location metadata meets Geodisy’s criteria for inclusion and/or the geospatial file can be interpreted by Geodisy’s software.
-FRDR is actively working toward expanding the full location metadata and geospatial file interpretation capabilities to all other indexed repositories beyond just Dataverse.
+Repository datasets harvested by FRDR that have location metadata and/or geospatial files are also included if the location metadata meets Geodisy’s criteria for inclusion and/or the geospatial file can be interpreted by Geodisy’s software.
+FRDR is actively working toward expanding the full location metadata and geospatial file interpretation capabilities to all other indexed repositories.
 More FAQ information about Geodisy is available here.

 Yes.
 If you have a large number of datasets to upload to FRDR, you may submit metadata for each in a JSON file for a curator for upload.
 The file containing your metadata could be created with an editor, or a script could be written to generate the metadata file.